 We are not the only ones putting themselves on the line for endangered species on our planet.
 We collaborate with initiatives that have proven to be making a difference.
-We want to attract a mass audience by creating a pro-active message that everybody can contribute to a planet where endangered animals can continue to live free.
+We want to attract a mass audience by creating a pro-active message that everybody can contribute towards making this a planet where endangered animals can continue to live free.

-While we raise funds, our partners protect the animals.
+While we raise funds, our partners are protecting the animals.
 How Many Animals collaborates closely with selected NGOs that are doing everything in their power to protect the many species that live on our planet.

 The Thin Green Line

-The Thin Green Line Foundation Protects Nature’s Protectors by providing vital support to Park Rangers and their communities who are the front-line of conservation.
-We work predominantly in developing nations and conflict zones, and with Indigenous Park Rangers within Australia and abroad.
+The Thin Green Line Foundation protects nature’s protectors by providing vital support to park rangers and their communities, which form the front-line in nature conservation.
+Thin Green Line works predominantly in developing nations and conflict zones, and with indigenous park rangers in Australia and other countries.